 - To set us free and bring us closer to Him,

-- To pray effectively and
+- In order to pray effectively and

 a.
 Spiritual Warfare